Malta, Illinois

 Malta is a village in DeKalb County, Illinois, United States.
 The population was 1,143 at the 2020 census.

 History

 Malta was founded in 1855, under the name of Milton.
-Shortly afterwards, the name was changed to Etna, then Malta after the Galena Railway station that served the village.
+Shortly afterwards, the name was changed to Etna, then Malta after the Galena (a Maltese Surname) Railway station that served the village.
 The present name is after the island of Malta.

 Malta was the site of the first "seedling mile" of concrete pavement for the transcontinental Lincoln Highway in 1914.
 Seedling miles were built to demonstrate construction techniques and generate support for the highway.
 The pavement extended from the Malta cemetery at the west edge of town to near the present location of Kishwaukee College.

 Malta struggled financially until the end of World War I, when an influx of new residents to the area arrived.
 Currently, Malta is a farming community and also supports nearby Kishwaukee College.

 Geography

 According to the 2021 census gazetteer files, Malta has a total area of 0.64 sqmi, of which 0.62 sqmi (or 96.39%) is land and 0.02 sqmi (or 3.61%) is water.